-There is, we believe, a conventional wisdom on the answers to these questions.
+1. Introduction and Summary The interaction between monetary policy and asset price volatility has been a matter of increased concern since the collapse of stock market booms in 2000 and 2007.
+Are booms like these suboptimal?
+Is monetary policy partially responsible for stock market booms?
+Should monetary policy actively seek to stabilize stock market booms?
+These classic questions have been put back on the table by the experience of the past two decades.
+1.1.
+The conventional wisdom There is, we believe, a conventional wisdom on the answers to these questions.
 Booms arise for reasons largely unrelated to the conduct of monetary policy.
 Some booms are indeed excessive.
 But, it is unwise to identify which booms are excessive and to actively resist them using interest rate policy.
 The conventional wisdom is that, in any case, a strategy of raising the policy interest rate when the inflation forecast is high and reducing it when the inflation forecast is low should help to dampen excessive volatility.
-The notion is that booms that are excessive involve a rise in stock prices above levels justified by fundamentals.
+The notion is that booms which are excessive involve a rise in stock prices above levels justified by fundamentals.
 Such a boom represents a surge in demand because there is nothing currently on the supply side of the economy to justify it.
 In a demand boom, however, one expects inflation to be high.
-The policy of inflation forecast targeting using an interest rate rule "leans against the boom" at precisely the right time.
-This conventional wisdom was given an intellectually coherent foundation in two very influential papers (Bernanke and Gertler, 1999 and 2001).
+The policy of inflation forecast targeting using an interest rate rule 'leans against the boom' at precisely the right time.
+This conventional wisdom was given an intellectually coherent foundation in two very influential papers (Bernanke and Gertler (1999,2001)).
 1.2.
-Data

-We explore an alternative perspective on the relationship between monetary policy and booms.
-We are motivated to consider this alternative by the historical record of U.S. stock market booms as well as by the Japanese stock market boom of the 1980s.
-We find that inflation was relatively low in each of the 18 U.S. stock market boom episodes that occurred in the past two centuries.
-The Japanese case is particularly striking, with inflation slowing sharply during the boom from its pre-boom level.
-The notion that stock market booms are not periods of high inflation, and that they are, if anything, periods of low inflation is not new to this paper.
+Data We explore an alternative perspective on the relationship between monetary policy and booms.
+We are motivated to consider this alternative by the historical record of United States (US) stock market booms as well as by the Japanese stock market boom of the 1980s.
+We find that inflation was relatively low in each of the 18 US stock market boom episodes that occurred in the past two centuries.1 The Japanese case is particularly striking, with inflation slowing sharply during the boom from its pre-boom level.
+The notion that stock market booms are not periods of high inflation, and that they are if anything periods of low inflation is not new to this paper.
 The recent work of Adalid and Detken (2007), Bordo and Wheelock (2004, 2007) and White (2009) also draws attention to this observation.
 Here, we stress the implications for monetary policy.
-The historical record suggests that, at least at an informal level, a monetary policy that implements inflation forecast-targeting using an interest rate rule would actually destabilize asset markets.
+The historical record suggests that, at least at an informal level, a monetary policy which implements inflation forecast targeting using an interest rate rule would actually destabilize asset markets.
 The lower-than-average inflation of the boom would induce a fall in the interest rate and thus amplify the rise in stock prices in the boom.

-A noticeable feature of stock market booms is that, with the exception of only two of the 18 booms in our U.S. data set, credit growth is always stronger during a boom than outside a boom.
+A noticeable feature of stock market booms is that, with the exception of only 2 of the 18 booms in our US data set, credit growth is always stronger during a boom than outside a boom.
 On average, credit growth is twice as high in booms than it is in non-boom periods.
-Casual reasoning suggests that volatility would be reduced if credit growth were tightened as booms get under way.
-In practice, this tightening in response to credit growth would not be justifiable based on the inflation outlook alone because booms are not in fact periods of elevated inflation.
-The idea that credit growth should be assigned an independent role in monetary policy has been advocated in several papers.
-We have advocated this position in work that we build on here (Christiano, Ilut, Motto and Rostagno, 2008).2
+Casual reasoning suggests that volatility would be reduced if credit growth were tightened as booms get underway.
+In practice, this tightening in response to credit growth would not 1We exclude the Civil War and WWI and II from our dataset.